nhsx/dna-risk-predict/README.md

 dnattend simulate --config config.yaml > DNAttend-example.csv
 ```

 ### Train Model

 ```bash
 dnattend train config.yaml
 ```

 ### Evaluate Model

+Refer to the [additional documentation](./README_files/docs.md) for example output visualisation and performance metrics.

 ```bash
 dnattend test config.yaml
 ```

 ### Refit Model with All Data
 Following parameterisation, decision threshold tuning and validation the `retrain` module can be used to refit a new model on the whole data set.